 Do I really need identity-protection software?

-A credit freeze (free at the bureaus) blocks new credit lines from being opened in your name; it is the most refined single defense against credit fraud.
+A credit freeze (free at the bureaus) blocks new credit lines from being opened in your name; it is the strongest single defense against credit fraud.
 Credit monitoring alerts you to changes but does not block them.
 Most users should freeze first and add monitoring as a layer on top.

 Is the $1M insurance real?